 Our revenues normally fluctuate as a result of certain seasonal variations in our business.
 Our transaction revenue has historically been at its lowest in the first quarter due to the timing of customer fundraising initiatives and events.
 Our revenue from payment services has historically increased during the fourth quarter due to year-end giving.
 Our revenue from professional services has historically been lower in the first quarter when many of those services commence and in the fourth quarter due to the holiday season.
 As a result of these and other factors, our total revenue has historically been lower in the first quarter than in the remainder of our fiscal year, with the fourth quarter historically achieving the highest total revenue.
 Our expenses, however, do not vary significantly as a result of these factors, but do fluctuate on a quarterly basis due to varying timing of expenditures.
 Our cash flow from operations normally fluctuates quarterly due to the combination of the timing of customer contract renewals including renewals associated with customers of acquired companies, delivery of professional services and occurrence of customer events, the payment of bonuses, as well as merit-based salary increases, among other factors.
-Historically, due to lower revenues in our first quarter, combined with the payment of bonuses from the prior year in our first quarter and the payment of certain annual vendor contracts, our cash flow from operations has been lowest in our first quarter.
-Due to the timing of customer contract renewals and student enrollments, many of which take place at or near the beginning of our third quarter, our cash flow from operations has been lower in our second quarter as compared to our third and fourth quarters.
+Historically, due to lower revenues in our first quarter, combined with the payment of bonuses from the prior year in our first quarter.
+Due to the timing of customer contracts, our cash flow from operations has been lowest in our first quarter.
+Due to the timing of customer contracts, our cash flow from operations has been lowest in our first quarter.
+Due to the timing of customer contract renewals and student enrollments, many of which take place at or near the beginning of our third quarter, our cash flow from operations has been lower in our first quarter and fourth quarters.
 Partially offsetting these favorable drivers of cash flow from operations in our third and fourth quarters are merit-based salary increases, which are generally effective in April each year.
 In addition, deferred revenues can vary on a seasonal basis for the same reasons.
 These patterns may change as a result of the continued shift to online giving, growth in volume of transactions for which we process payments, or as a result of acquisitions, new market opportunities, new solution introductions or other factors.
 Our cash flow from financing is negatively impacted in our first quarter when most of our equity awards vest, as we pay taxes on behalf of our employees related to the settlement or exercise of equity awards.